-You can't buy off unhappiness with pillsI understand the need for vainglory and idolatry and don't judge so much as sympathize because it's universal -- anytime there's a Zen master pointing a finger at the moon, Hollywood makes a film about a finger... on an incredible journey, "up!"
+You can't buy off unhappiness with pillsI understand the need for vainglory and idolatry and I don't judge so much as sympathize, because it's universal.
+Anytime there's a Zen master pointing a finger at the moon, Hollywood makes a film about a finger... and a boy who wanted the moon... together on an incredible journey!
 The finger gets paid millions and the moon is forgotten.
 Or at the very least, the beauty of the moon as seen by the Zen master is forgotten.
 The moon is way up there and doesn't take direction so they hire a young actor named Tyler Zachary to wear a moon head.
-He's such a hit that his moon make-up and angular face are how people now think of the moon.
-They don't look at the moon anymore at all; they have Zachary.
+He's such a hit that his moon make-up and angular face are how people think of the moon from then on.
+They don't look at the moon anymore at all.
+Why would they?
+They have Zachary.
 The moon is just so....
 I don't know, Zacharyless?
-They try to project Zachary's face on the moon but it's just too far away.
-Is there somehow we could block the moon from the sky, sue it for copyright violation?
+They try to project Zachary's face on the moon but it's just too far away, so.... what is the phrase, 'public domain'?

-...they all cluck their thick tongues...'
+...they all cluck their thick tongues...

 We're all trapped in our private prisons